346 questions · 34 question types identified

 One binomial contains a reciprocal term (like 1/x or 1/(2x)) which must be expanded first, then multiplied by another binomial to find a coefficient.

-Questions that ask to expand and simplify the sum or difference to show it equals a specific form (often with only even powers for sums or odd powers for differences), possibly followed by solving an equation or further application.
+Questions asking to expand and simplify (a+bx)^n + (a-bx)^n or (a+bx)^n - (a-bx)^n, showing the result equals a polynomial with only even or only odd powers, possibly followed by solving an equation using substitution.

 The polynomial multiplying the binomial expansion is linear (degree 1), requiring multiplication of the binomial expansion by a simple linear expression like (a + bx).